biography / bishop harberauthor, mythologist, scholar, and storyteller

 From the Ashes

 Like a phoenix, Bishop rebuilt his life several times after the Dark Ages from next to nothing.
 Eventually, he found himself raising his autistic child alone while working and going to school full-time.
 In 2007, his mother lost her battle with leukemia.
 Having made peace with her in the final days of her life, Bishop came to restore his relationship with his elder son and father.
 In 2008, he would be tried again in the battlefield of life set off by the final dissolution of his decades-long, rocky relationship with the mother of his daughter and youngest son.

 Starting in 2009, Bishop spent several years with a male partner who became the ‘other dad’ to his youngest son and they raised him together through puberty and the roughest of the teen years.
 Many years of mad traveling and ecstatic performances through time and space as they performed at Renaissance Festivals and Victorian events, there was an amazing level of joy and beauty throughout those years.
-He and his partner separated in 2016 and Bishop now lives alone with his son as they strive to see him graduate high school and enter college while, at the same time, Bishop begins his graduate work in Psychology at Angelo State University in Fall 2016 and subsequently started his advanced teaching certificate program with University of Texas—Permian Basin in Spring 2017.
+He and his partner separated in 2016, and though they are currently reconciling, he lives alone with their son as they strive to see him enter college.
+Bishop began his graduate work in Psychology at Angelo State University in Fall 2016 and subsequently started his advanced teaching certificate program with University of Texas—Permian Basin in Spring 2017.

 BBA, Business Admin/BA, Sociology (1991)

 BS, University Studies (2014)

 Cosmetology Diploma (1993)

 Secondary Education English (7-12) Teaching Certificate (in progress, 2018)